charmae/portfolio/README.md

 ## Features

-- Responsive design
+- **Responsive design:** Ensuring a seamless experience across various devices.
-- Skills and Certification section
+- **Skills and Certification section:** Showcase your diverse skill set and certifications confidently.
-- Project showcase (pending)
+- **Project showcase (in-progress):** A dedicated space for presenting your noteworthy projects.
-- Contact form (pending)
+- **Contact form with EmailJs and reCAPTCHA v2:** Connect effortlessly with a forthcoming contact form, fortified with reCAPTCHA v2 for enhanced security.

 ## Demo